Kenneth McKellar and the Traditional Songs of Scotland

 Works by Robert Burns

 Kenneth McKellar is admired as a fine interpreter of Robert Burn's songs and was the honorary president of several Burns Societies around the world.
 Robbie or Rabbie Burns was a Scottish poet and lyricist who lived from 1759 to 1796.
 He was a prolific writer and is often referred to as the National Bard of Scotland.
 He didn't spend all of his time writing, however.
 Burns and his brother took care of the family farm after their father's death.
 Later Burns became an exciseman.
 An exciseman assessed items that were subject to taxes.

 Burns had multiple relationships with women but married a woman named Jean Amour.

-Burns died at the early age of thirty-seven after an illness.
+He died at the early age of thirty-seven after an illness.
 There has been much speculation about the cause of his death.
 Modern researchers feel that the most likely cause was bacterial endocarditis.
 This condition involves inflammation of the inner lining of the heart.
 It may also involve inflammation of the heart valves.

-Many people are familiar with at least one item of Burn's work because he wrote the lyrics of Auld Lang Syne.
+Many people are familiar with at least one item of Robbie Burn's work because he wrote the lyrics of Auld Lang Syne.
 This song is traditionally sung in many countries at midnight on New Year's Eve to say farewell to the old year.
 Burns wrote his song lyrics to accompany traditional Scottish airs.
-However, the music for Auld Lang Syne that is generally used today is not the music that Burns chose.
+The music for Auld Lang Syne that is generally used today is not the music that Burns chose.

-Where're You Walk by Handel
+Where'er You Walk

 The Holy City

 McKellar also sang ballads, such as "The Holy City ", which has a religious theme and is sometimes referred to as a hymn.
 The music of this popular Victorian song was composed around 1892 by Stephen Adams, whose real name was Michael Maybrick.
 The lyrics were written by Frederic (later Frederick) Weatherly, an English lawyer and lyricist.